MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/ciso-workshop-module-4a.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWtQLL]

-## <a name="part-9-roadmap-for-infrastructure-as-a-service-and-on-premises-2438"></a>Parte 9: Roadmap for Infrastructure as a Service and on-preMises (24:38)
+## <a name="part-9-roadmap-for-infrastructure-as-a-service-and-on-premises-2438"></a>Parte 9: Roadmap for Infrastructure as a Service and on-premises (24:38)

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWtQLP]